cerb/cerb.github.io/_docs/sheets/sheets.md

 The `slider` column type visually displays a `value:` (or `value_key:`, `value_template:`) on a continuum with configurable `min:` and `max:` bounds.
 The output is similar to the "Importance" column on ticket/task worklists.

+Use the `show_labels: yes` option to show the min and max values on either side of the slider.
+This defaults to `no`.

+Specify custom `threshold_colors:` to override the defaults.
+This is a map with limits as keys and colors as values.

 <pre>
 <code class="language-cerb">
 {% raw %}